shaoqiangzhang/HiCENT/README.md

 Before running the script, ensure the default values in the ```data_divider_parser()``` function, located in ```Arg_Parser.py```, are updated to align with your requirements.
 The resulting dataset files will be saved in ```$root_dir/data``` with names like ```hicent_<parameters>.npz```.

+## Single-Cell Hi-C Data Preprocessing Workflow

+### 1.Preparing the data

+This project utilizes single-cell Hi-C data obtained from the schic-topic-model website.
+The datasets include samples from the following human cell lines: GM12878, H1Esc, HFF, IMR90, and HAP1.

+### ```python top100similar.py```
+This script processes single-cell Hi-C data by loading contact matrices from text files.
+It calculates the cosine similarity between these matrices, enabling the identification of the top 100 most similar cells for each cell based on their contact patterns.
+The output is saved as top_100_similar_cells_cosine.txt, which lists the most similar cells along with their similarity scores.